skulljs/skulljs.github.io/content/en/docs/how-to/deployment/pm2.md

 ---
 title: "PM2 Deployment"
-description: "One page summary of how to deploy a Skulljs project with PM2."
+description: "Follow these instructions to to deploy a Skulljs project with PM2."
-lead: "One page summary of how to deploy a Skulljs project with PM2."
+lead: "Follow these instructions to to deploy a Skulljs project with PM2."
 date: 2023-04-19T15:54:29+02:00
 lastmod: 2023-04-19T15:54:29+02:00
 draft: false